 35.3.16.8.1 General

-A non-AP STA affiliated with a non-AP MLD or an NSTR mobile AP MLD that operates on an NSTR link pair is considered to have lost medium synchronization when the other STA, which is affiliated with the same MLD and operates on that link pair, transmits a PPDU, except when both STAs ended a transmission at the same time.
+A non-AP STA affiliated with a non-AP MLD or an AP affiliated with an (#16414) NSTR mobile AP MLD that operates on an NSTR link pair is considered to have lost medium synchronization when the other STA, which is affiliated with the same MLD and operates on that link pair, transmits a PPDU, except when both STAs ended a transmission at the same time.

-A STA that has lost medium synchronization as described above shall start a MediumSyncDelay timer and begin counting down from the end of that transmission if that transmission is longer than aMediumSyncThreshold unless its previous MediumSyncDelay timer has not expired.
-The STA may choose not to (re)start the MediumSyncDelay timer if the transmission event is shorter than or equal to aMediumSyncThreshold.
+A STA that has lost medium synchronization as described above shall start a MediumSyncDelay timer and begin counting down from the end of that transmission if that transmission is longer than aMediumSyncThreshold unless its previous MediumSyncDelay timer has not expired; otherwise, the STA may choose not to (re)start the MediumSyncDelay timer (#16897).
 The aMediumSyncThreshold is set to 72 µs.

 NOTE 1—The value of 72 µs is chosen to cover at least the PPDU lengths of RTS/CTS/ACK frames using non-HT or non-HT duplicate PPDU format with 6 Mb/s data rate, as well as the PPDU lengths of most typical BlockAck frames.